Tejarsha-Arigila/Tejarsha-Arigila.github.io/README.md

 ### Structure
 The project is organized as follows:

-- 'index.html': The main landing page of the website.
+- `index.html`: The main landing page of the website.
-- 'styles.css': Contains all the CSS styles used across the website.
+- `styles.css`: Contains all the CSS styles used across the website.
-- 'script.js': Contains JavaScript code that's responsible for handling user interactions like the navigation menu.
+- `script.js`: Contains JavaScript code that's responsible for handling user interactions like the navigation menu.

 ### Contributing
 As this is a personal website, contributions will not be accepted.
 However, you're welcome to use the code as a reference for your own projects.